 2. Minimize the number of herds.

 This is a labor and time issue.
-Minimizing the number of herds allow you to check on animals faster.
+Minimizing the number of herds allows you to check on animals faster.
 For example, it will take more time to check two herds of 300 cattle each, versus one herd with 600 cattle.

-If your paddock size is large enough, consider increasing your stock density.
+If your pasture size is large enough, consider increasing your stock density.
 It is recommended to have fewer larger herds than multiple smaller herds.
 Create herds based on nutritional needs, with your meat animals in your high group, receiving the best grazing available.
 Cows with calves and growing heifers are your mid-group, and dry cows are your low group.
-Graze the groups sequentially in a paddock to avoid spot grazing.
+Graze the groups sequentially in a pasture to avoid spot grazing.